- Inference API — chat completions, the responses endpoint, and related model APIs.

 Where is Inference processing performed?

-Inference processing in transit is latency-based and best-effort, influenced by the ingress domain you call, not by your data locality setting:
+Inference processing in transit is latency-based, influenced by the ingress domain you call, not by your data locality setting.
+Telnyx will endeavor to process in the preferred region, but does not guarantee it:

-Calling a regional ingress domain (for example, api.telnyx.eu) directs requests to the nearest GPU region for that domain on a best-effort basis.
-Telnyx does not guarantee the processing location: during failover or capacity events, requests are processed at the next-lowest-latency region rather than failing.
+api.telnyx.eu) directs requests to the nearest GPU region for that domain.
+Telnyx will endeavor to route to that region, but does not guarantee the processing location: during failover or capacity events, requests are processed at the next-lowest-latency region rather than failing.
 See Inference Regions & Availability for the underlying GPU regions.

 Does Inference store my data?

-• Chat completions endpointdoes not store request or response data.
+It depends on the endpoint:- Chat completions endpoint — does not store request or response data.

-• Responses endpointstores conversations.
+- Responses endpoint — stores conversations.
 For stored data, your Data Locality setting dictates the storage region.

 Can Inference traffic be pinned to a specific region?